Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log({ hadError });

-'end' means the readable side saw the peer's orderly finish. 'close' means the socket handle closed.
-The two events answer different questions.
-One is about incoming byte stream completion.
+});'end' means the readable side saw the peer's orderly finish. 'close' means the local socket handle closed.
+Those events answer separate questions.
+One is about incoming byte-stream completion.
 The other is about local resource teardown.

-Errors fit the same path.
+Errors follow the same path.
 ECONNRESET usually means the peer reset the connection or an intermediate device generated reset behavior.
 EPIPE can happen when code writes after the peer has closed enough state that the local write cannot continue.
-The exact surfacing depends on timing, platform, and which operation observed the failure.
+The exact event depends on timing, platform, and which operation notices the failure.

-The useful debugging move is to place the error in the path.
+The useful debugging move is to place the error on the path.
 Resolver error.
 Connect error.
-Accepted-then-closed.
+Accepted then closed.
 Read error.
 Write error.
 Idle timeout.
 Reset.
-Those are different investigations.
+Those lead to separate investigations.

-TCP permits the client to send data immediately after the connection establishes.
+TCP allows the client to send data as soon as the connection is established.
 On the server, the kernel can receive those bytes and hold them in the socket receive buffer before JavaScript attaches every listener.
-Node stream state controls when data flows upward.
+Node stream state controls when those bytes move upward.
 If the socket is in flowing mode because a listener was attached, data events can fire quickly.
 If the socket is paused, bytes stay buffered until code reads or resumes.

 server.on('connection', socket => {